What is Accounts Receivable Financing?

 Factoring Accounts Receivable Example

-One nice feature of invoice factoring arrangements is that fact that, in general, they tend to be pretty transparent when it comes to pricing.
+One nice feature of invoice factoring arrangements is the fact that, in general, they tend to be pretty transparent when it comes to pricing.
 Still, it can still be helpful to dig deeper into how the process works before you sign on the dotted line of a new financing agreement.

 Here’s a hypothetical example of an accounts receivable factoring scenario to help paint a clearer picture.